sashamakarenko/icp/README.md

 # icp - Immutable and Compact Pointers
-Using 64-bit pointers and modern std::string makes your objects quite large and may increase cache misse probability.
+Using 64-bit pointers and modern std::string makes your objects quite large and may increase cache miss probability.

 Suppose you run a webstore and maintain an in-memory database:
 ```